Template

 Besides built-in Handlebars helpers (a superset of standard helpers), custom templates have access to the following additional helpers.
 All the helpers are extensively used by the default template; thus, studying it may be a good place to start customizing.
 Another example is an HTML template from the crate examples.

-§Arithmetic helpers: add, sub, mul, div
+§Arithmetic operations: add, sub, mul, div

-Perform the specified arithmetic operation on the supplied args. add and mul support any number of numeric args; sub and div exactly 2 numeric args. div also supports rounding via round hash option. round=true rounds to the nearest integer; round="up" / round="down" perform rounding in the specified direction.
+Perform the specified arithmetic operation on the supplied args. add and mul support any number of numeric args; sub and div exactly 2 numeric args.

 {{add 2 3 5}}

-{{div (len xs) 3 round="up"}}
+{{div (len xs) 3}}

 §Counting lines: count_lines

 Counts the number of lines in the supplied string.
-If format="html" hash option is included, line breaks introduced by <br/> tags are also counted.

 {{count_lines test}}